rodmax/factory-t/README.md

 > pronounced like `ˈfakt(ə)rē tē`

-TypeScript library for building data objects
+TypeScript library for building data objects.<br>
-Useful for unit tests and mocking data during development
+Useful for unit tests and mocking data during development<br>
 With strong typing in mind

 ## Goals